Yan Gomes Player Props: Cubs vs. Reds

 Yan Gomes At The Plate

-- Gomes is batting .290 with a double, six home runs and three walks.
+- Gomes is hitting .288 with a double, six home runs and three walks.

-- Gomes enters this game on a four-game hitting streak.
-In his last games, he's hitting .250.
+- Gomes is batting .316 during his last outings and is riding a five-game hitting streak.

+- In 65.5% of his 29 games this season, Gomes has picked up at least one hit.
+He's also had seven multi-hit games.

-- Gomes has an RBI in 15 of 28 games this season, with multiple RBI in three of them.
-He has also driven in three or more of his team's runs in one contest.
+- Gomes has an RBI in 15 of 29 games this year, with multiple RBI in three of them.
+He has also driven home three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.